Marijuana Withdrawal and Detox

 In most cases, doctors will use a tapering down method to help users overcome withdrawal symptoms.
 This method involves reducing the amount and frequency of marijuana used over a period of time.
 Tapering off the drug allows the brain to slowly adjust to lower levels of THC, resulting in less intense withdrawal symptoms.

 While some are able to safely detox from marijuana on their own, doctors are able to prescribe medications to help reduce withdrawal symptoms.
 For example, metoclopramide or promethazine can help with nausea and vomiting.
 Headaches or muscle pains can be treated with paracetamol or ibuprofen.
-It is important to consult a doctor about how to best treat the symptoms of marijuana withdrawal.
+It is important to consult a doctor about how to best treat withdrawal symptoms.

 How Long Does Marijuana Withdrawal Last?